briantopping/freeipa-operator/README.md

 The operator is based on Kubebuilder and Bazel.
 The container itself comes from the FreeIPA Container project.

+Dependencies for the project are provided by `dep`. `dep ensure` will bring in the vendor directory based on the `Gopkg.toml` file at the root of the project.
+At some point, this should not be necessary for non-developer builds as Bazel will be configured in `WORKSPACE` to pull the dependencies.
+Changes to the dependencies will use a combination of `dep ensure` and Gazelle to update the Bazel builds.

+## Building

+Until the Bazel build is finished, use the `Makefile` for tasks like generating files in `config` and `pkg/apis`:
+* `make generate` - Will create the CRDs and deepcopy routines.
+This is good if you want to run from your IDE debugger.
+* `make install` - Install the generated CRD to the current cluster context.
+* `make run` - This will run the controller against the cluster currently configured in your `~/.kube/config`.
+In this case, debugging is up to you (such as connecting Delve to the running process).

+In general, once files are generated, the `cmd/manager/main.go` can be run from your IDE for debugging.

+Please take a closer look at the `Makefile` for other options.

 ## Contributing

 Please feel free to engage with issues and PRs.
 It's imagined this project will reach basic maturity pretty quickly, but there's